 Canal Park Stadium.
 The City completed construction of its municipal baseball stadium by opening day on April 10, 1997.
-The stadium is home to the Akron Aeros, a Class AA minor league baseball team.
+The stadium is home to the Akron RubberDucks, a Class AA minor league baseball team.
 Excluding site acquisition, the construction cost for the stadium, which includes 25 loges, was approximately \$20 million.
 Additional improvements to the area, including street and sidewalk improvements and a new recreational area at the adjacent Ohio & Erie Canal, cost approximately \$10 million.
 The stadium is located in the CBD between South Main Street and the Canal.
 The City believes that this central location is assisting in the redevelopment of downtown, with particular emphasis on the Ohio & Erie Canal.
 The stadium has seating for 9,097 people with expansion capabilities of up to 12,500.
 It hosts 71 regular season baseball games, as well as University, high school, and amateur baseball games and other sporting and entertainment events.
 A public boardwalk runs from South Main Street past the stadium to the Ohio & Erie Canal, with a public picnic area located along the Canal above the left field wall.
 The stadium and site improvements were financed in part with an issue of Certificates of Participation (see Long-Term Obligations Other Than Bonds and Notes) and a grant from the Ohio Arts and Sports Facilities Commission.

 The inaugural season of the Cleveland Indians affiliate was an outstanding success, with attendance in excess of 470,000, a record for Eastern League Class AA baseball.
-In 2012, the Akron Aeros drew over 270,000 fans to Canal Park.
-The Aeros have broken the Eastern League total annual attendance mark six times since moving to the City in 1997 and won the Eastern League Championship in 2003, 2005, 2009, and 2012.
+In 2013, the Ducks drew over 295,000 fans to Canal Park.
+The Ducks have broken the Eastern League total annual attendance mark six times since moving to the City in 1997 and won the Eastern League Championship in 2003, 2005, 2009, and 2012.

-The Akron Aeros were acquired by a new owner and entered into a new lease of Canal Park.
-The lease requires new improvements to the stadium, including a \$1M renovation to the scoreboard.
-A four year PDC

-(Player Development Contract) extension was entered into, thereby insuring that the Akron Aeros will remain a Cleveland Indians affiliate.
+The Akron Aeros (now Ducks) were acquired by a new owner and entered into a new lease of Canal Park.
+The new lease is for 25 years with a five-year renewal option.
+The lease requires \$3.5M in capital improvements be made to the stadium including a \$1M renovation to the scoreboard as well as the rehabilitation of the restaurant and opening with the 2014 season.
+A four year PDC (Player Development Contract) extension was entered into, thereby insuring that the Akron Aeros will remain a Cleveland Indians affiliate.